fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/spinw.rst

 .. note::
-  If you have a non standard installation of Horace please set the `HORACE_LOCATION` and the `SPINW_LOCATION` as environment variables(i.e on IDAaaS).
+  If you have a non standard installation of Horace please set the `HORACE_LOCATION` and the `SPINW_LOCATION` as environment variables(e.g on IDAaaS).